mos9527/BlenderImageLUT/README.md

 ---
 Real time image-based color grading in Blender's compositor.
 # WARNING
+Only LDR sRGB LUTs are supported.
 There is NO correctness guarantee for this implementation and is currently *NOT* color correct.
 Use at your own risk.

 # Usage
 ## Loading the Nodes